RapidField/solid-instruments/.github/ISSUE_TEMPLATE/MAINTENANCE_REQUEST.md

 ---
 name: Request project maintenance
-about: Use this to request non-functional changes
+about: Use this to request non-functional changes.
 title: ''
 labels: 'Category-Maintenance, Stage0-New, Verdict-Pending'
 ---